alexandraabbas/mock-gcp/DEVELOPER_GUIDE.md

 - our [IMLEMENTATION_COVERAGE](https://github.com/alexandraabbas/mock-gcp/blob/master/IMLEMENTATION_COVERAGE.md) list
   and pick a ticket or an unimplemented class or method.

-If you would like to implement a feature that is not in either of the above then create an issue describin what's missing and how would you implement it.
+If you would like to implement a feature that is not in either of the above then create an issue describing what's missing and how would you implement it.

 ## Getting started